It’s easy to take part in the Connecting Classrooms programme, and there are a host of learning opportunities and support on offer to help you.

 Start your journey

 Step 1: Read the Cluster Co-ordinator Handbook and Role Profile to find out more about your preferred route.
-Complete and return your Confirmation Form to the Project Manager.

 Step 2: Find at least one other UK-based school to join your cluster, and two international partner schools (if you don’t already have them).
+You should have an equivalent number of schools in the UK and overseas.

 Ensure that they’re from the list of eligible countries below.